wish/eventmaster/README.md

 will emit `$GOPATH/bin/eventmaster` after fetching and compiling dependencies.

 ### Running

-To use options set in `em_config.json` or defaults, run
+The `Makefile` includes some sane defaults so adjust options set in `em_config.json`, and run:

 ```
 $ make run